lammps/lammps/doc/src/fix_ttm.rst

 The *set* keyword specifies a *Tinit* temperature value to initialize the value stored on all grid points.

 The *infile* keyword specifies an input file of electronic temperatures for each grid point to be read in to initialize the grid.
 By default the temperatures are all zero when the grid is created.
-The input file is a text file with no header.
+The input file is a text file which may have comments starting with the '#' character.
 Each line contains four numeric columns: ix,iy,iz,Temperature.
+Empty or comment-only lines will be ignored.
 The number of lines must be equal to the number of user-specified grid points (Nx by Ny by Nz).
 The ix,iy,iz are grid point indices ranging from 0 to nxnodes-1 inclusive in each dimension.
 The lines can appear in any order.
 For example, the initial electronic temperatures on a 1 by 2 by 3 grid could be specified in the file as follows:

 .. parsed-literal::

+   # UNITS: metal COMMENT: initial electron temperature
    0 0 0 1.0
    0 0 1 1.0
    0 0 2 1.0